DenisGorbachev/spacemine/README.md

-## Spacemine = Factorio + Dwarf Fortress (online)
+# Spacemine = Factorio + Dwarf Fortress (online)

+[**Start game**](#start-game) | [How to play](#guide) | (Spacemine Energy Token economics)[#spacemine-energy-token-economics]

 ## Overview

-Spacemine is a game where you complete the quests of space merchants by gathering resources on planet surface.
+Spacemine is a game where you complete missions for space merchants by gathering resources on planet surface.
 You gather resources by commanding robots, which require energy to function.
-You receive the energy from merchants, as a reward for completing their quests.
+You receive energy from merchants, as reward for completing their missions.

-_"Energy -> Robots -> Quests" diagram_
+_"Merchants -(energy)> Robots, Merchants <(resources)- Robots" diagram_

-Spacemine energy is an ERC-20 token: you can sell it on (real market)[link].
-Tip: you should sell only surplus energy, since it's required to complete the quests & get more energy.
+Spacemine Energy is an ERC-20 token: you can sell it on (real market)[link].
+Tip: you should sell only surplus energy, since it's required to complete missions & get more energy.
 Want to learn more?
 Read (Spacemine Energy Token economics)[#spacemine-energy-token-economics].

-## Start playing
+## Start game

 1. Register on (Discord channel)[link].
 1. Request an account from (Denis Gorbachev)[link] (this is temporary, until we implement normal registration).